-Campbell Engineering majors will demonstrate:
+Campbell students will demonstrate:

-- An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.
+- An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics

-- An ability to apply the engineering design process to produce solutions that meet specified needs with consideration for public health and safety, and global, cultural, social, environmental, economic, and other factors as appropriate to the discipline.
+- An ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors

 - An ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions

 - An ability to acquire and apply new knowledge as needed, using appropriate learning strategies.